Chermoula-Roasted Cauliflower & Yogurt Sauce

-We like to think of chermoula as a kind of North African pesto.
-It’s a lush, elegant sauce full of herbs and spices — and so aromatic with its lemon and roasted garlic.
-It’s traditionally eaten on fish, but here we’ve paired it with sweet, mild cauliflower.
+Chermoula is a lushly elegant North African sauce full of herbs and spices — and wonderfully aromatic with its lemon and roasted garlic.
+It’s often eaten on fish, but here we’ve paired it with sweet, mild cauliflower.
 We coat it on thick, let it marinate for a bit, and then roast the cauliflower in a hot cast-iron pan until it’s tender and lightly charred.
-Served in nice, generous slabs and dressed with a dollop of very minty, very creamy yogurt sauce, it’s simply stunning!
+Served in nice, generous slabs and dressed with a dollop of very minty, very creamy yogurt sauce, it’s simply stunning.

-We love to make this for a variety of family dinners.
+We love to make this dish for special dinners, even if it’s just a night in with the partner.
 It’s right at home in the center of the plate served alongside quinoa, but we’ve also served it alongside pork chops and salmon fillets, where the chermoula does double duty.

 Our tip: Chermoula is one of those sauces that, once made, seems to find its way into every meal.
 We generally make a double batch and spoon it onto sandwiches, eggs, potatoes, or sausages.
+It’s also a nice one to leave on the BFF’s porch.
 Once prepared, it will keep in the fridge for 2 to 3 days.

 Servings: 4 to 6

 ½ tsp turmeric